gwillig/Real-Time-Operating-System-Airbag/README.md

 # Real-Time-Operating-System-Airbag

-In this project classical of image processing are used to classify traffic signs.
+The goal of the project was to create a real time schedualer for an airbag system.
 It was part of the master's degree (Electronic Systems Engineering) at Heilbronn University of Applied Sciences.

 # How to run
  Start the Airbag_Scheduler_GUI.m with MATLAB software.